rock-683/airqualityHBP/README.md

 ## Executive Summary

-County health spatial analysis show that PM2.5 exposure and hypertension prevalence are geographically clustered, with substantial regional variation.
-The strongest positive associations are observed across the **Central and Southeastern United States**, while parts of the **Northeast and much of the West** exhibit inverse or non-significant relationships, underscoring the importance of regional context.
-Overall, counties in the **Central and Southeastern U.S.—particularly Georgia, Oklahoma, and parts of Kansas, Alabama, Arkansas, and Texas—emerge as priority areas**, where poor air quality is consistently associated with increased hypertension prevalence and where targeted air quality interventions may yield the greatest public health impact.
+County-level spatial analysis indicates that PM2.5 exposure and high blood pressure (HBP) prevalence are not evenly distributed across the U.S., but instead cluster geographically.
+Counties east of the U.S. central longitude are twice as likely to exceed the national PM2.5 median (31% vs. 15% in the West), and 59% of eastern counties report HBP prevalence above the national median, compared to 21% in the West.
+The strongest link between poor air quality and elevated HBP rates occurs in the Central and **Southeastern United States, particularly in Georgia, Oklahoma, and parts of Kansas, Alabama, Arkansas, and Texas**, where higher PM2.5 concentrations consistently align with higher hypertension prevalence.
+Given these patterns, TerraHealth should prioritize region-wide interventions in the Central and Southeastern U.S., where air quality exposure is widespread and environmental conditions affect many neighboring counties simultaneously.

 ![](images/summarymap_expanded2.png)